Squibs/freeCodeCampOLD/Front End Development Certification/basic-javascript/README.md

 ```

 ###### Counting Cards
-A mini-challenge within the basic javascript lessions.
+A mini-challenge within the basic javascript lessons.
 Create a function that will state whether or not to hold or bet after a sequence of cards.

 ```Javascript
 var count = 0;